dmleach/scroops/README.md

 * Teach builders to repair structures before they collapse, even when build sites are available
 * Implement maximum body for creeps
 * Teach builders not to repair if there's a tower with energy
-* Cache WorldManager results in memory
 * Create a base configuration file from which structures are built and defined
 * Distribute the importers among different neighboring sources
 * Scouts need to go into neighboring rooms even if they're visible
-* Respawn harvesters if the room is full of energy and it would make a better harvester
+* Respawn harvesters, distributors, and scavengers if the available energy represents a significant upgrade
 * Teach creep with no target to move to a space with nothing around it
 * Stop distributors from freaking out and dancing around the spawn when a new creep is spawning
 * Figure out why distributors aren't dropping energy into containers, but standing next to them holding energy instead
-* Make one code improvement: Create a sorted values class for returning search results in a particular order
 * Make one code improvement: Move give energy and take energy logic by class out of the creep ancestor
 * Explicitly define the order in which creeps should spawn
 * Explicitly define the order in which creeps should work